 1. Mechanism of action of vitamin K antagonists (VKAs): Acenocoumarol and warfarin inhibit the posttranslational modification of coagulation factors II, VII, IX, and X, as well as protein C and protein S, which are necessary for the normal activity of the factors.
 The anticoagulant effect develops after 3 to 5 days; it depends on the dose as well as on the genetic factors, diet, concomitant drugs (Table 1), and comorbidities (due to the reduction of the endogenous sources of vitamin K, a more potent anticoagulant effect is achieved in the course of long-term antibiotic therapy, in patients with diarrhea, and in patients treated with liquid paraffin).

-2. Differences between acenocoumarol and warfarin: The most important differences include the time necessary to achieve maximum blood levels (2-3 hours and 1.5 hours, respectively) and half-life (8-10 hours and 36-42 hours, respectively).
+2. Differences between acenocoumarol and warfarin: The most important difference is half-life, which is shorter for acenocoumarol (8-10 h) than for warfarin (36-42 h).
 In patients with intolerance of acenocoumarol (eg, due to an allergic reaction) or difficulties in maintaining stable international normalized ratio (INR) values, you may consider replacing it with warfarin (the daily dose of warfarin is usually 1.5-2 times higher than that of acenocoumarol).
+Warfarin is most widely used in North and South American countries, whereas acenocoumarol is more widely used in European countries.

 Contraindications are the same as in the case of heparins (except for heparin-induced thrombocytopenia) and additionally include pregnancy.
 Breastfeeding is allowed during treatment with VKAs.
 Pregnant patients with implanted mechanical heart valves should be referred to a specialist center.